WylieKuhn/AERODatabase/README.md

 ## To Do: First Goals, 18-24 Months
 ### API and Adding/Searching for Schools
 - ~~Fix Bug where the first entered character of an entered string in a MUI component registers as an empty string~~.
-- Make frontend page send data to API backend
+- ~~Make frontend page send data to API backend~~.
-- Set up the backend API to recieve info from frontend and store in a database.
+- ~~Set up the backend API to recieve info from frontend and store in a database~~.
 - Make search page send criteria to API backend.
 - Make API search database based on criteria and get results.
-- Return results to frontend fo display.
+- Return results to frontend for display.

 ### Login
 - Figure Out how to authenticate users and only allow them to add schools/orgs if they're a member.